-- Scratch paper, allowable formulas, pencils, and any other testing supplies - these will be provided at the exam.
+- Scratch paper, formulas, pencils, or any other testing supplies - these will be provided at the exam.

 Primary Categories: Aquatic Pest Control, Forest Pest Control, Right-of-Way Pest Control, Natural Areas Weed

 Secondary Categories: Demonstration & Research.

 Please note: In order to become a certified applicator in the State of Florida, you must pass the General Standards (CORE) exam and at least one (1) primary category exam, in addition to paying the license fee.

 How long will the test take?
 Each examination takes approximately one hour to complete, depending on the individual.
 If time allows, you are permitted to take more than one test.

 What other examinations will be offered?
-In addition to the General Standards (CORE) examination, examinations are offered in many other primary and secondary categories, which are listed below.
+In addition to the General Standards (CORE) examination, examinations are offered in many other primary and secondary categories, which are listed above.
 Note: If you wish to take a primary or secondary category exam other than those listed, you must request this examination when registering online for the Short Course.